Browline glasses: 1970s–1990s

-In 1971, Shuron sold their sixteen-millionth pair of Ronsirs.
+In 1971 Shuron sold their sixteen-millionth pair of Ronsirs.
 However, the general backlash against the culture and fashion of the 1950s and 1960s which had begun with the hippie subculture led to a rapid decline in the popularity of browlines, which had come to carry undesirable conformist connotations.
 The style remained unpopular through the end of 1978, except among conservatives and the elderly.
 Demand suddenly rose between 1978 and 1980, as the anti-disco backlash affected the until-then popular Aviators and Teashades, which became associated with the fashion of the time.
 The rise also boosted the Wayfarer model, which like the Ronsirs were about to be phased out in the early 1980s.
 About 12,000 pairs were sold in 1982.
 Five years earlier fewer than 5,000 were purchased.
 However, by 1987 figures amounted for over 500,000.

-In the mid-1980s, Bruce Willis wore a pair of Shuron Ronsirs with tinted lenses on the series Moonlighting, leading to a surge in demand for browline sunglasses.
+In the mid-1980s Bruce Willis wore a pair of Shuron Ronsirs with tinted lenses on the series Moonlighting, leading to a surge in demand for browline sunglasses.
 In response, Ray-Ban, which already dominated the sunglasses market with their Wayfarers and Aviator sunglasses, introduced the Clubmaster, a traditional browline frame with sunglass lenses, and the Wayfarer Max, a Wayfarer shaped-and-sized browline.
 The Clubmaster went on to become the third best selling sunglasses style of the 1980s, behind the Wayfarer and aviator.
 Bob Geldof can also be seen wearing a pair of browline sunglasses that look to be Clubmasters in the 1982 Pink Floyd movie The Wall.

 Browlines (and plastic glasses in general) were deeply affected by the backlash against the 1980s consumer culture, and carried a variety of stigmas during the 1990s, variously identifying the wearer as a nerd, geek, elderly, or a devotee of far-right politics; the 1993 film Falling Down in particular helped to cement an association between browlines and the "angry white male".

 2000s onwards

-During the 2000s, browlines were still seen as overtly conformist or "nerdy" and were still associated with 1950s culture and fashion.
+During the 2000s browlines were still seen as overtly conformist or "nerdy" and were still associated with 1950s culture and fashion.

-The influence of the television series Mad Men on the fashion world led to several eyeglass manufacturers offering browlines in order to meet demand for 1960s inspired frames.
+The influence of the television series Mad Men on the fashion world led to several eyeglass manufacturers offering browlines to meet demand for 1960s inspired frames.
 Major characters on several television series in the late 2000s and early 2010s were seen wearing browlines, including Mad Men, Heroes (on which the style worn by character Noah Bennet was erroneously identified as "horn rimmed glasses"), American Horror Story, and CSI: Crime Scene Investigation.

 By 2013, of the major companies that produced browlines during the height of their popularity, only Shuron and Victory Optical still manufacture them.
-Shuron is the only company to have constantly produced browlines since their inception; Victory Optical shut down for a period in the 1980s-1990s before resuming manufacture in the 2000s.
+Shuron is the only company to have constantly produced browlines since their inception; Victory Optical shut down for a period in the 1980s–1990s before resuming manufacture in the 2000s.
 Art-Craft optical still features the Clubman model on their webpage, although the company no longer manufactures the frame, and now only sells remaining parts from the factory.
+Ray-Ban still produces the Clubmaster.